Thirkleby, Thirsk, North Yorkshire, YO7 3AR

 Each caravan is kitted out with crockery, cutlery, kitchen utensils, duvets, pillows, colour television, microwave oven.
 A full inventory is sent with your Final Booking Receipt.
 You will need to bring your own linen (sheets, pillow cases and duvet covers) and towels.
 Coin operated Laundry facilities are available on site.
+Free wifi is included.

 Dogs are permitted with a signed Dog Agreement form.

 Please phone Head Office on 01243 514433 to check availability and reserve your caravan.
 We will then post/email a Booking Form to you, or you can download and complete this Booking Form and post it back to us with a deposit of £65.
 If you have a dog, please also return a completed Dog Agreement form.

 We have 40 grass and 10 hardstanding pitches with electric hookups available for motorhomes, tourers and tents, and we offer nightly, weekly and seasonal pitches, between 1st March and 31st October.
 Please call Thirkleby on 01845 501360 to enquire about availability and book.

 These prices are fully inclusive.
 We do not charge extra for electricity, awnings, people, dogs or fishing in the lake.

 Mid Season = 1st March to 31st October excluding Peak times.